Read This First

 Prompt 2: How do these ideologies typically respond to 1) attempts to show them that the promises are unfulfilled or 2) clear evidence the promises were broken?

-The section turns on My God Cannot Be Tested, My God Cannot Be Scrutinized, and My God’s Ways Are Above Human Understanding.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep My God Cannot Be Tested, My God Cannot Be Scrutinized, and My God’s Ways Are Above Human Understanding in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep My God Cannot Be Tested distinct from My God Cannot Be Scrutinized.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep My God Cannot Be Tested distinct from My God Cannot Be Scrutinized.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Faith-Based Belief